INTRODUCTION

 1. When there is a play made at first base, the batter/runner must touch the orange base ONLY.

-2. If any portion of the white base is touched, the batter/runner will be deemed “out” IF called out by the umpire; however, the ball will remain live.
+2. If any portion of the white base is touched, the batter/runner will be deemed “out” only if called out by the umpire; however, the ball will remain live.

 3. Appeals are not permitted in the event the umpire does not call the player out.